 The village and appellation of Chambolle Musigny is one that delights true Burgundy lovers like no other.
 It stands alone as the supreme example of Pinot Noir at its most elegant and finesse-driven.
-In tasting the wines of Anne and Hervé Sigaut, they are about as classic and archetypal Chambolles as you can find.
-They scream the Chambolle terroir, with fine, elegant and floral aromas and flavors, ethereal, energetic textures, and wonderful chalky/mineral tannins that dance over your palate like a ballerina in silk.
+In tasting the wines of Anne and Hervé Sigaut, one experiences as classic and archetypal Chambolles as can be found.
+They scream Chambolle terroir, with fine, elegant and floral aromas and flavors, ethereal, energetic textures, and wonderful chalky/mineral tannins that dance over your palate like a ballerina.

-This relatively small 7 hectare estate has been in existence for four generations.
+This relatively small seven hectares estate has been in existence for four generations.
 It is run by the amiable couple, Anne and Hervé Sigaut who are wonderful, low-key folks, true people of the earth who love what they do and clearly work hard to make the absolute best wines that they can, not for the outside praise, but rather because their inner ‘Burgundian compasses’ guide them to do so.
-Although they collaborate on all aspects of the production, she is a bit more in vineyards and commerce, and he more in the cellar.
+Although they collaborate on all aspects of the production, she is a bit more in vineyards, and he more in the cellar.
 Because they don’t own any Grand Cru vineyards, they have largely remained “under-the-radar” in a village that certainly doesn’t lack for anointed stars.
-The range of premiers crus is diverse and first rate, including Fuées, Chatelots, Noirots and Sentiers, as well as small parcels in the Morey 1er crus, Millandes and Charrières.

-Like their understated personalities and attitudes, the Sigauts prefer to make wines on the fine and delicate side, that caress rather than clobber.
+Like their understated personalities and attitudes, the Sigauts prefer to make wines on the fine and delicate side, wines that caress rather than clobber.
 They are helped by a bevy of old vines, many 50-60+ years old, that have long ago tapped the mother rock of limestone that is the signature of Chambolle’s wines.
 The vines are meticulously worked and tended during the growing season, as naturally and respectfully as possible.
-“We are 100% organic from the flowering on” says Anne Sigaut, “and before that, we intervene only when absolutely necessary if it is a question of saving the harvest.
+“We are 100% organic from the flowering on”, says Anne Sigaut, “and before that, we intervene only when absolutely necessary if it is a question of saving the harvest.
 We also time our work in the vineyards and cellar to follow the cycles of the moon”.
 In recent years, Anne admits to hiring mostly women in the vines because their hands are often smaller and able to do more detailed work.

-At the harvest, like most top estates now in Burgundy, the crew picks carefully by hand, with a sorting both in the vineyard and in the cellar on a table de trie.
+At the harvest, like most top estates now in Burgundy, the crew picks carefully by hand, with a sorting both in the vineyard and in the cellar on a triage table.
 The grapes are then de-stemmed and fermented with indigenous yeasts with a gentle regime of maceration over the 3 week cuvaison.
-The wines are then pressed and moved by gravity to barrel for the élévage in 10-33% new oak, depending on the cuvée.
-The wines stay in barrel in general for 12-15 months, and are then racked by gravity to tank where they are held for a couple of months to harmonize and clarify naturally before a bottling without fining and filtration.
+The wines are then pressed and moved by gravity to barrel for ageing in 10-25% new oak, depending on the cuvée.
+The wines stay in barrel in general for 15-16 months, and are then racked by gravity to tank where they are held for a couple of months to harmonize and clarify naturally before a bottling without fining and filtration.

-And if you love “true” Chambolle – as we do – you will fall in love with these wines, as we have.
+If you love “true” Chambolle, you will fall in love with these wines, just as we have.
 And at such impressive values, you can't afford to not to!